natashaclerkin/singularartistsMS1/README.md

 ![alt text](assets/wireframes/githubpages-4.png "GitHub Pages Deployment Instructions")

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

-The text for the About Section was copied from:
+The text for the About Section was adapted from:
 - the [Nialler9 article](https://nialler9.com/new-irish-music-promotions-company-singular-artists)
 - the [Pollstar article](https://www.pollstar.com/article/singular-artists-new-irish-promoter-in-town-backed-by-kilimanjarodeag-146376 )
 - the [IQ article](https://www.iq-mag.net/2020/09/deag-launches-ireland-singular-artists)